ez-leka/gocli/README.md

   - [Actions](#actions)
   - [Templates And Localization](#templates-and-localization)
 ## Overview
-gocli is a fully customizable and localizable CLI parser/processor that suports nested commands, positioned arguments, short and long flags and command grouping
+gocli is a fully customizable and localizable CLI parser/processor that suports nested commands, positioned arguments, short and long flags, either/or flags and arguments,  and command categories

 To install
 ```